Difference Between C Structures And C++ Structures - C++ Programming Tutorial

 • Differences between C Structures and C++ Structures:

-There are several differences between the C Structure and C++ Structure .
-Some main differences between the C Structure and C++ Structure are as follows:
+There exist multiple variances between the C Structure and C++ Structure.
+Below are some primary distinctions between the C Structure and C++ Structure:

 Member Purposes:

-C Structures: In C, structures are limited to storing data members or variables and they are incapable of incorporating member functions.
+In the C programming language, structures are designed to store variables or data members and are not capable of including member functions.

 Control of Access:

-C++ Structures: C++ structures support public, private, and protected access specifiers.
-By default, members of structures are private which promotes data hiding and encapsulation.
-Developers can specifically specify access levels of members.
+C++ Structures: In C++, structures provide support for public, private, and protected access specifiers.
+By default, the members of structures are private, emphasizing the principles of data hiding and encapsulation.
+Programmers have the ability to explicitly define the access levels of the members.

 Memory Handling:

-C++ Structures: Similar to classes, C++ structures can include constructors and destructors that can use dynamic memory allocation and deallocation to automate memory management.
+C++ Structures: Comparable to classes, C++ structures have the capability to contain constructors and destructors that enable the utilization of dynamic memory allocation and deallocation for automated memory handling.

 Default Access for Members: